AyushVerma2/surfer/README.md

 Surfer provides a simple service that:
 - Crawls CKAN repositories
 - Converts CKAN metadata into Ocean metadata
-- Hashes the metadata to obtain Asset IDs
-- Offers a web-based interface for exploring the resulting Ocean assets
-- Hosts a Swagger interface for exploring the Surfer APIs

 ## Example Usage